 - Knowledge of Jenzabar J1/EX product line is preferred

 - Knowledge of the use of SQL to query Jenzabar J1/EX for reporting and troubleshooting

 - Above average experience in Microsoft Office

 Other Skills/Job Requirements

 - Strong research and analytical skills for more complex issues/problems

 - Must be able to work independently on complex work with minimal direction as well as collaboratively within a team setting

-- Excellent communication (including writing), collaboration, organizational and time management skills including the ability to multi-task, prioritize, and independently manage a changing workload and schedule for self and assigned student staff in a wide variety of settings and situations
+- Excellent communication (including writing), collaboration, organizational and time management skills including the ability to multi-task, prioritize, and independently manage a changing workload and schedule in a wide variety of settings and situations

 - Strong background in customer service